 - Lunches and dinners: This is an ordinary part of doing business, and many companies we do business with will pick up the tab.
 It is okay to accept occasional lunches or dinners, as long as they’re not lavish, but be aware that doing this excessively could compromise your integrity as a journalist.

 Investments in companies that we cover are incompatible with independent reporting.
-VentureBeat writers and editors, as well as their spouses, must not hold individual stock in any technology companies; GamesBeat writers and editors, as well as their spouses, must not hold stock in any game companies.
+VentureBeat writers and editors must not hold individual stock in any technology companies; GamesBeat writers and editors must not hold stock in any game companies.

 Editorial staff are not prohibited from donating money to causes or projects, such as political campaigns or Kickstarter projects.
 However, such donations must be disclosed, and writers should avoid writing about the cause, company, or project they support, or their competitors.